Business Schools in Colorado

 - SMPS Colorado (http://www.smpscolorado.org/): Society for Marketing Professional Services in Colorado

-Colorado business school graduates hold bachelor’s degrees in business administration (BBA) along with specialized MBA degrees in areas like finance, HR, management, marketing, and accounting.
-As a business school graduate you are important both in Colorado's large companies as well as its small businesses.
+Colorado business school graduates often earn a bachelor’s degree in business administration (BBA) before going on to consider specialized MBAs in areas like finance, HR management, marketing, or accounting.
+As a business school graduate you would be in a position to make important contributions to the success of a large company, small business or startup.

 When it comes to Gross State Product, Colorado ranks 18th in the nation with $309.7 billion in 2015 alone, despite ranking 22nd in the nation in terms of population.